TrevorPilley/phone-number-parser/README.md

 // specify the typed CountryInfo instance for the country as the second parameter:
 PhoneNumber.TryParse("01142726444", CountryInfo.UnitedKingdom, out PhoneNumber phoneNumber);

-// Alternatively the ISO 3166 Alpha-2 code:
+// Alternatively either the Alpha-2 or Alpha-3 ISO 3166 code for the country:
 PhoneNumber.TryParse("01142726444", "GB", out PhoneNumber phoneNumber);
+PhoneNumber.TryParse("01142726444", "GBR", out PhoneNumber phoneNumber);

 // If the phone number string is not in international format and the country code is not known,
 // any possible matches can be determined via: